arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 In the Ardunio API there is a [`FspTimer`](https://github.com/arduino/ArduinoCore-renesas/blob/149f78b6490ccbafeb420f68919c381a5bdb6e21/cores/arduino/FspTimer.h#L87) class which provides all the necessary functionality for using timers in a sketch.

-The UNO R4 WiFi has two timer peripherals, a Asynchronous General Purpose Timer (AGT) and a General PWM Timer (GPT).
-There are two AGT timers on the board, one of them is used for time measuring methods such as `millis()` and `microseconds()`.
+The UNO R4 WiFi has two timer peripherals, an Asynchronous General Purpose Timer (AGT) and a General PWM Timer (GPT).
+There are two AGT timers on the board, one is used for time measuring methods such as `millis()` and `microseconds()`.

 The board has 7 GPT timers to help perform PWM tasks, such as calculating duty cycles by measuring how long a signal is active.
 It is possible to use these reserved PWM timers by using the previously mentioned [`FspTimer`](https://github.com/arduino/ArduinoCore-renesas/blob/main/cores/arduino/FspTimer.h#L87) library.
 Using this function will explicitly request a PWM timer: